Be released from detention or holding.

 An Alternative to Detention

 You or your counsel may ask the Member to consider releasing you from detention.
 To support your request, you may propose conditions that you will follow — This is known as an “Alternative to Detention”.
-Your release plan should include conditions that are related to the reason(s) as to why you are being detained.
+Your release plan should include conditions that are related to the reason(s) why you are being detained.
 Examples of release conditions are:

 - reporting to immigration authorities on a set schedule;